temmy222/PyTOUGHREACT/documentation/getting.rst

 ^^^^^^^^^^^^^^^^

 * The first step to using Pytoughreact is to ensure python is installed on your local system.
-  While pytoughreact is compatible with versions 3.7 and above of python.
-It is recommended to download the latest version of python.
+  While pytoughreact is compatible with versions 3.7 and above of python, it is recommended to download the latest version of python.

 * Python can be downloaded from https://www.python.org/downloads/ for any operating system